k21971/CrecelleHack/doc/variantfixes.md

 ## Floor Coating System
 - Added ice as a floor coating.
+- Floor coatings can be added in level generation lua.
+Maps have been updated to reflect this.

 ## Dungeon Changes
 - Allow fountains to become frozen.
 Frozen fountains cannot be